The Heavenly Gates in Negev Desert Rock Art, Israel

 Fig 5 The Sun and Moon Heavenly Gates, Negev Desert Rockart

 Fig6 is an example of Negev Rockart, which shows two horses carrying the rectangular structure.
 The horses are a depiction of Ursa Major and Ursa Minor constellations.
 The lower horse replaces the bull in the Sumerian heavenly gate concept.
-His rectangle body of the lower horse is a depiction of constellation Ursa Major.
-The upper horse represents the constellation Ursa Minor with its long tail that crosses the gate is a depiction of constellation Draco that winds in the sky between these constellations.
+Its rectangle body is a shape depiction of constellation Ursa Major.
+The upper horse represents the constellation Ursa Minor with its long tail that crosses the gate depicting Draco constellation that winds in the sky between these constellations.

 Fig 6 The Heavenly Gate carried by two horses, Negev Desert Rockart

-The similarity of Sumerian cylinder seals and Negev Desert Rockart are compelling evidence that Sun and Moon and the Heavenly Gates idea intricacies were known by the Negev Desert dwellers.
+The similarity of Sumerian cylinder seals and Negev Desert Rockart are compelling evidence that Sun and Moon and the Heavenly Gates idea intricacies shared by the Negev Desert dwellers.
 This includes ideas such as different size for gate and wings.
-It also explains visually (Fig.6) the location of the heavenly gate, around the old North pole star Thuban.
+It also explains visually, the portion of the tail in the frame, (Fig.6) the envisioned location of the heavenly gate, around the old North pole star Thuban.

 More deciphering, in a new book Rock Art in Israel, available online.